February 26, 2013

-The growing utilization of the temporary workforce is not about the so-called ‘expendable employee’ and The drivers behind the growth in temporary workers cannot be attributed to one factor Further, the notion that, all staffing companies and employers offer low pay and bad working conditions to workers seems to have no basis in fact.
+The growing utilization of temporary workforces is not about the so-called ‘expendable employee’ and the drivers behind the growth in temporary workers cannot be attributed to one factor.
+Further, the notion that, all staffing companies and employers offer low pay and bad working conditions to workers seems to have no basis in fact.

 Lifetime engagement is the New Order

 Many people accommodate the demands on their personal time by taking on temporary assignments.
 According to Staffing Industry Analysts, about 25% of temps would rather not have permanent employment because they love the flexibility, variety, access to new skills and exposure to new cultures offered by each new assignment.